atoth1/DfsOpt/README.md

 Useful if there's a matchup you're higher on than consensus, and additional benefit of faster run times (smaller search space for valid rosters).
 See week7-2022-required-players.xml in sample-inputs for usage example.

+This also supports optimizing the Captain Mode, where all players are flex-eligible and a single player/dst gets 1.5x points for 1.5x cost. see week8-2022-tb-bal-captain.xml for an example input for this mode.